torbenbarsballe/worldbuilding-docs/world/bestiary/fauna/index.md

 # Fauna

+Fauna comprise the kingdom Anima.
+Members of this kingdom have some form of nervous system and are generally mobile.
+They gain energy by consuming other organisms.
+Anima consists of three phyla:

+## Cercis (Jellies)
+Members of this phylum are radialy symmetric, and have a simple, redundant internal structure.
+This phylum includes jellyfish, squids and krakens, and wurms.

-## Vertebrates
+## Concha (Shells)

-### Mammals

-Furred, warm blooded.
-Live births.
-Bilateral symetry.

-### Birds

-Feathers, wings, warm blooded.
-Lays eggs.
-Bilateral symetry.

-### Hexapedes

-Six limbed, warm blooded.
-Lays eggs.
-Bilateral symetry.

-### Fish

-Aquatic, scaled.
-Lays eggs.
-Bilateral symetry.
+Members of concha are supported by an external skeleton and generally have a simple nervous system.
+This phylum includes insects and similar.

-## Invertebrates
+## Spina (Vertebrates)

-### Shells

-External skeleton.

-### Jellies

-No skeleton.
-Radially symmetric.
+Members of this phylum have a central spinal column, an internal skeleton, and are bilaterally symmetric.
+Members of Spina generally have a relatively complex physiology.
+This phylums includes serpentfish, lonfeather birds, raptors, and mamillians.

+In addition to these three phyla, there are two additional classifications not associated with a phylum.

 ## Chimeras

 Magical created created by combining existing creatures.
 Have a relatively natural biologies.
 Some chimeras are fertile and have their own established species, others are unique and/or infertile.
+Manticores are one example of an established chimera species

 ## Abberations